Your ALS Guide

 Multi-Function Ventilator

-The new multi-function ventilator integrates the capabilities of a portable ventilator, cough assist, suction machine, oxygen concentrator, and nebulizer into one portable respiratory device.
+The multi-function ventilator integrates the capabilities of a portable ventilator, cough assist, suction machine, oxygen concentrator, and nebulizer into one portable respiratory device.

 A multi-function ventilator can be used noninvasively with a mask, invasively with a trach, or with a mouthpiece.
 The integration of multiple therapies into one 18-pound device means fewer cables, greater mobility, and just one machine to operate.